Country Media, Inc.: Oregon/California business operations

 In January 2020, Country Media acquired daily newspaper The World in Coos Bay, as well as the weekly newspapers Western World in Bandon and The Umpqua Post in Reedsport from Southwest Oregon Publishing Co., a wholly owned subsidiary of Lee Enterprises.
 Due to the COVID-19 recession in the United States, The Umpqua Post ceased operations in June and The World reduced its print days from five to two.
 The Bandon Western World printed its final issue in July 2020.

 In September 2023, Country Media acquired three weekly newspapers, the Newport News-Times, Cottage Grove Sentinel and Siuslaw News, from News Media Corporation.
 News Media Cooperation had purchased the Siuslaw News in 2000, and the other two papers in 2006.
 In October that same year, Country Media acquired the Polk County Itemizer-Observer from Scott J. Olson.
 In December 2023, County Media announced The Chronicle in St. Helens and The Chief in Clatskanie will merge into a single weekly newspaper called The Columbia County Chronicle & Chief.

 In January 2024, Country Media merged Lincoln City News Guard and the Newport News-Times into a single newspaper named after the Lincoln County Leader, which had published for 94 years from 1893 to 1987.
 The plan was first announced in the previous October.
 Also in January, the Cannon Beach Gazette switched to monthly publication.
 In September 2024, the company closed The Columbia County Chronicle & Chief due to declining revenue and difficulty hiring staff.
 The Del Norte Triplicate was also closed a year later for similar reasons.
 After closing, Dan Schmidt bought the Triplicate and relaunched it.
+In February 2026, Country Media discontinued the North Coast Citizen and the Cannon Beach Gazette.